Points: 15 pts

-In the first part of this tutorial, you’ll create a simple flyer layout that includes a single image, a headline, body copy, and a QR code.
+In the first part of this tutorial, you’ll create a simple flyer layout that includes a single image, a headline, graphic element, and body copy.
 You’ll learn how to place and size images and text, change and load fonts, create a color theme, add color to text, and generate a QR code.

 Then, you’ll create a multi-page document to give you some space to create additional layouts based on what you learned.

 Finally, you’ll export your work as a .pdf file.

 Complete the How To Make A Flyer tutorial (Adobe.com)